 Without a doubt, WAD!
 You’d imagined that surreal day when your eCommerce store was so busy that you couldn’t keep up with orders.
 What do you do now that your shop has reached this level of success to keep your customers happy?
 You must, therefore, assess your logistical and transportation processes.

-Can’t thank more to Amazon for setting a great standard; your customers expect the same a quick and accurate delivery.
-You might be thinking, how could you achieve that?
-So eCommerce fulfillment can be a great way; what if it’s far different than order fulfillment.
+Can’t praise Amazon enough for setting a fantastic example; your consumers want the same rapid and precise delivery.
+You might be wondering, “How could you do that?”
+So eCommerce fulfilment can be a terrific approach, but what if it’s not the same as order fulfilment?

-When there are so many definitions to define the fulfillment process, whether eCommerce or direct-to-consumer, it is not surprising that there’s confusion over what these workflows involve, even we consider both are the same.
-Here, you will know how both are different from each other.
-Hence, the devil is always in the details.
+With so many definitions for the fulfilment process, whether eCommerce or direct-to-consumer, it’s no surprise that there’s uncertainty about what these processes include, even if we believe they’re the same.
+You will learn how they differ from one another in this section.
+As a result, the devil is always in the details.

 What is Order Fulfillment?

-As the name suggests, order fulfillment is a method of acquiring your products into the hands of your consumers.
-The process involves many steps, starting from receiving inventory and ending when the customer gets the ordered product.
-The following are the steps of order fulfillment:
+Order fulfillment, as the name implies, is a way of getting your items into the hands of your customers.
+The process consists of several phases, beginning with acquiring inventory and concluding when the consumer receives the purchased goods.
+The following are the order fulfilment steps:

 - Obtaining inventory shipments

 Order fulfilment can done in-house or through a partnership with a third-party logistics business.
 Finally, order fulfilment strives to delivery the purchased items to each consumer as quickly as feasible and without incident.